Best SSD Web Hosting — Top Plans for VPS, Dedicated Server, and WordPress

-6. Best SSD cPanel Hosting
+6. Best SSD VPS Hosting

-7. Best Cheap SSD Hosting
+7. Best SSD Dedicated Server Hosting

 8. Best SSD Reseller Hosting

 If you’ve got an entrepreneurial itch, reseller hosting is a quick, affordable way to pocket a few extra bucks.
-Resellers typically use VPS services acquired at wholesale rates and sublease the unused server space to others.
+Resellers typically use a VPS plan acquired at wholesale rates and sublease the unused server space to others.

 SSDs are just one of several perks InMotion Hosting offers to resellers.
-In addition to unlimited cPanel licenses, InMotion includes the WHMCS billing software for free to organize user accounts and payments.
+In addition to unlimited websites and cPanel licenses, InMotion includes the WHMCS billing software for free to organize user accounts and payments.
 Resellers can even enable their customers to register domains through an included eNom domain reseller license.

 SSD Hosting Powers Sites Worldwide

 As SSDs continue to gain popularity with both hosting customers and providers, you can expect prices to fall and capacities to rise.